ssenthilnathan3/rpxy/README.md

 make run-proxy-server
 ```

-Ensure that you have the necessary configurations set in `internal/config.yaml`.
+ensure that you have the necessary configurations set in `internal/config.yaml`.

-## Health Check
+## health check

-To perform a health check, use the following command:
+to perform a health check, use the following command:

 ```sh
 make health_check
 ```

-This will verify that the application is running correctly.
+this will verify that the application is running correctly.